ascribe/transactions/docs/source/underthehood.rst

+.. _under-the-hood:

 ##############
 Under the Hood
 ##############

 The intent of this section is to document what goes on under the hood of ``transactions``.

+We'll use three main "pillars" to organize and present the information:

+* :ref:`uth-bitcoin-network`
+* :ref:`uth-bitcoin-addresses`
+* :ref:`uth-bitcoin-transactions`

+.. _uth-bitcoin-network:

 ***************
 Bitcoin Network